box/developer.box.com/guides/api-calls/api-versioning-strategy.md

 1. When calling the [upload](`https://upload.box.com/api/2.0/files/content`) endpoint without any version header specified, you hit the `2.0` version defined in the URL.

-2. Box API processes the `Box-Version` header which should:
+2. Box API processes the `box-version` header which should:

-    - contain a valid version name, that is `Box-Version: 2025.0`
+    - contain a valid version name, that is `box-version: 2025.0`
     - be directed at `https://api.box.com/2.0/files/:file_id/metadata`.

 3. If the provided version is correct, a response is sent back to the client.
-The response also contains the `Box-Version` header if it was provided in the request.
+The response also contains the `box-version` header if it was provided in the request.
 By default, this header is not present in the response.
 If the version is wrong, an error with the HTTP code `400` is returned to the client.

 If there is a significant change to API behavior, the new endpoint will be exposed under the new URL.
 For example, `https://upload.box.com/api/2.0/files/content` supports a multipart content type when uploading files to Box.
 If the new version of this API stops supporting this content type, it will be released under a new URL `https://upload.box.com/api/3.0/files/content`.